ibm-cloud-docs/solution-tutorials/byoip.md

 Bring Your own IP (BYOIP) is a frequent requirement where its desired to connect existing client networks to infrastructure provisioned on the {{site.data.keyword.Bluemix_notm}} IaaS platform.
 The intent is typically to minimize change to the clients network routing configuration and operations with the adoption of a single IP address space based on the clients existing IP addressing scheme.

-This tutorial presents a brief overview of BYOIP implementation patterns that can be used with {{site.data.keyword.Bluemix_notm}} and a decision tree for identifying the appropriate pattern when realising the secure private network enclosure as described in tutorial XXXXX.
+This tutorial presents a brief overview of BYOIP implementation patterns that can be used with {{site.data.keyword.Bluemix_notm}} and a decision tree for identifying the appropriate pattern when realising the secure enclosure as described in the [Secure Private Network on the {{site.data.keyword.Bluemix_notm}} IaaS platform](https://github.ibm.com/Bluemix/cloud-portfolio-solutions/issues/secure-enclosure.html) tutorial.
 Setup may require additional input from your onsite network team, {{site.data.keyword.Bluemix_notm}} technical support or IBM Services.

 {:shortdesc}

 ## {{site.data.keyword.Bluemix_notm}} IP addressing

 The {{site.data.keyword.Bluemix_notm}} utilizes a number of private address ranges, most specifically 10.0.0..0/8, and in some cases these ranges may conflict with existing client networks.
-Where address conflicts exist here are a number of patterns that support BYOIP to allow interoperability with the IBM Cloud network.
+Where address conflicts exist, there are a number of patterns that support BYOIP to allow interoperability with the IBM Cloud network.

 -	Network Address Translation
 -	GRE tunneling